pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ##<a id="startup"></a> Startup Sequence and Tasks

-To restart all Kubernetes, Tanzu Kubernetes Grid Integrated Edition, and infrastructure components, complete the following tasks in the sequence presented.
+To restart all Kubernetes, {{  vars.product }}, and infrastructure components, complete the following tasks in the sequence presented.

 ###<a id="start-esxi"></a> Step 1: Start ESXi Hosts (vSphere NSX Only)